PoryGoneDev/Celeste64/ReadMe.md

 - Skid Jump
 - Climb

+Additionally, `Checkpointsanity` can be activated, which also shuffles the ability to use and warp to checkpoints.

 The goal is to collect a certain number of Strawberries, then visit Badeline on her floating island.

 See the setup guide found [here](https://archipelago.gg/games/Celeste%2064/info/en).